Halfligh/OCR--Projet-7/README.md

-To-do List :
+TO-DO List :
-WIP - Make the responsive for mobile
+- Make the responsive for mobile [WIP]
 - Make the global review